Skip to content

 Create, edit, and reorder status pages — the scrollable home-summary overlays that open from a quick menu slot.
 Each status page has its own rows (entities, group counts, dynamic lists, section headers) and its own visual style (row style, font, spacing, background material, column layout, dividers, icon position, numeric rounding).
 Ships with five editable defaults: Lights, Who’s Home, Room Temps, Doors & Windows, Low Battery.
 Tap the info button in the top corner for an in-app guide including the Siri Shortcut setup steps.

-Style for Home Assistant’s actionable notifications on the watch — background, button fill, button size, corner style, accent color, entity tint, tap animation, state badges, haptics, and sounds.
+• Notification Style — Appearance, animation, and sound: background, button fill, button size, corner style, accent color, entity tint, tap animation, state badges, haptics, and sounds.
 Send a test notification to preview your settings.

 Usage Stats — Tile taps, peak hours, most-used domains.